Best Folding Treadmills in 2017

 So you’ve decided it’s time to get back into shape but you don’t have the time or inclination to slog your way down to the fitness club several times a week.
 Nor do you want the expense or the experience of mounting fitness equipment someone with questionable hygiene practices just dismounted.
 No, you want to lose that spare tire right in the comfort of your own home and to do so you’ve decided to look at folding treadmills as a possible solution.
 But you don’t really know much of anything about folding treadmills.

 Fear not, our product review team has heard your call and is on the case.
 In this review guide we’re going to turn our critical eye upon the folding treadmills landscape and highlight the pros and cons of those we consider to be the best.
-We’re going to start, as is our custom, with the 3 we feel rise just a hair above the crowded field of folding treadmills before turning our attention to the remaining 7 on our list.
 Keep in mind that any opinions expressed here are strictly those of our experts.

 The 2.5 horsepower motor powering this GoPlus folding treadmill is enough to deliver you to the promised land of flat stomachs and improved cardiovascular health.
 Not only is the motor the most powerful of the folding treadmills represented here it’s also one of the quietest and most reliable.

 The GoPlus 2.5 HP folding treadmill is probably as close to being the gold standard of folding treadmills as anything else currently on the market.
 It’s solid as a rock with plenty of power, a wide tread, strong handles and it folds up nice and tight to slide under your bed when you’re done.
 There are cheaper folding treadmills out there but if you’re serious about getting in shape you should consider making the financial stretch and getting this.

 - All the power you need to get the most from your workouts.